ary4m4n03/Wi-Fi-Auto-Login-Script/README.md

 ## Disclaimer
 Password stored in plain text inside .ps1 file.
 This method should only be used for low-security credentials, such as a public or university WiFi network.
 Do not use this method for sensitive passwords.
 This script is for educational purposes only.
-Use only on networks you are authorized to access.
-The author is not responsible for misuse or any violations of terms of service.